m-mohsin-zafar/tdc-lc/README.md

 # **Official Repository**
-## _"Detection of Lymphocytes in Histopathological Images using a Two-Phase Deep CNN"_
+## _"Detection of tumour infiltrating lymphocytes in CD3 and CD8 stained histopathological images using a two-phase deep CNN"_
-The research article is submitted for acceptance in [Photodiagnosis and Photodynamic Therapy](https://www.journals.elsevier.com/photodiagnosis-and-photodynamic-therapy) Journal
+The research article is available in [Photodiagnosis and Photodynamic Therapy](https://www.journals.elsevier.com/photodiagnosis-and-photodynamic-therapy) Journal, Volume 37, and can be accessed using this [Link](https://www.sciencedirect.com/science/article/abs/pii/S1572100021004932?via%3Dihub)
 ### List of Authors
 - [**Muhammad Mohsin Zafar**](https://scholar.google.com/citations?user=ghHRTiMAAAAJ&hl=en)
 - Zunaira Rauf